No tougher test than Leinster - McFarland

 McFarland's men have won four consecutive matches since that loss, which is one the head coach admitted they are keen to redress.

-"Very much so, we will always look at our games against Leinster to take out the positives and for us to address the things that didn't go so well," he said when asked if they will be keen to respond to that loss.
+"We will always look at our games against Leinster to take out the positives and for us to address the things that didn't go so well," added McFarland.

 "We know Leinster pretty well as a team.
 That night, compared to the game in the previous season, there were key areas of the game where we didn't get it right and we will look to address those this time.

-"We don't like losing at home so there is definitely an element of wanting to try and redress that.
+"We don't like losing at home, so there is definitely an element of wanting to try and redress that.

-"We came back into the game well but we gave ourselves far too much to do so, it is pretty clear that we cannot afford to start so slowly."
+"We came back into the game well, but we gave ourselves far too much to do so.
+It is pretty clear that we cannot afford to start so slowly."

-While that defeat by Leinster at the end of September is fresh in their minds, Ulster will also be thinking this week of their trip to the RDS last season, when they beat Leinster for the first time in eight years.
+While defeat to Leinster at the end of September is fresh in their minds, Ulster will also be thinking this week of their trip to the RDS last season, when they beat their rivals for the first time in eight years.

-And, while any meeting between two inter-provincial rivals is significant in itself, McFarland also stressed the importance of ensuring Leinster's lead over his side does not become too great.
+And, while any meeting between the two clubs is significant in itself, McFarland also stressed the importance of ensuring Leinster's lead over his side does not become too great.

+- Rugby Union: 'Shot clock' may be introduced to help speed up game

 "We certainly enjoyed winning down there, it doesn't happen very often," he continued.